mulveyj/ncLightning201803/README.md

+## Dockerising a simple node app
+This is a very simple command-line Node package designed to demonstrate th euse of Docker for node apps.
+It is based on a Kata exercise used at Northcoders https://northcoders.com/.

 ## Change Assistant

 The challenge is to implement a function that calculates the coins you would use to give a customer their change in a shop.
 The function takes one arguments, which is the amount of change needed, in pence.
 The function should always return an object.